Articles by tag: Education

 A mystery language is exactly what it sounds like: a programming language whose behavior is a mystery.
 Each assignment comes with some vague documentation, and an editor in which you can write programs.
 However, when you run a program it will produce multiple answers!
 This is because there are actually multiple languages, with the same syntax but different semantics.
 The answers you get are the results of running your program in all of the different languages.
 The goal of the assignment is to find programs that tell the languages apart.

-As an example, maybe the languages have the syntax a[i]
+As an example, maybe the languages have the syntax a[i], and the

 That totally specifies the behavior of this syntax, right?